cagarweyne/fss-blog/content/blog/es6-javascript-reloaded/index.md

 let bar = "world";

 ```
-Accessing a `let` variable earlier than it's declaration generates a ReferenceError, this is also referred to as a Temporal Dead Zone (TDZ).
-TDZ is not an offical term form the ECMASCript specificaton, but it is a name given by the JavaScript community to describe the behavior of non-hoisting variables of `let` and also, as we will come to see next, `const`.
+Accessing a let variable earlier than it's declaration generates a ReferenceError, this is also referred to as a Temporal Dead Zone (TDZ).
+TDZ is not an offical term form the ECMASCript specificaton, but it is a name given by the JavaScript community to describe the behavior of non-hoisting variables of let and also, as we will come to see next, const.

-####You cannot redclare `let` twice in the same scope or sharing the same identifier
+####You cannot redclare let twice in the same scope or sharing the same identifier

-declaring a `let` variable twice in the same scope will generate an error, let' see what we mean:
+declaring a let variable twice in the same scope will generate an error, let' see what we mean:

 ```javascript